adityacheruku/kuchlu/FRONTEND_GUIDE.md

-# ChirpChat Frontend: Implementation & Flow Deep Dive
+# Kuchlu Frontend: Implementation & Flow Deep Dive

-This document provides a comprehensive technical guide to the ChirpChat frontend, detailing its implementation of core flows, real-time data handling, and performance strategies.
+This document provides a comprehensive technical guide to the Kuchlu frontend, detailing its implementation of core flows, real-time data handling, and performance strategies.

 ---